secondbit/wendy/README.md

 ## Contributing

-We'd love contributions to Pastry.
-We use it as a mission-critical component in our own applications (**Note:** as Pastry is incomplete, so are our applications) and have a vested interest in seeing it improve.
+We'd love to see Pastry improve.
+There's a lot that can still be done with it, and we'd love some help figuring out how to automate some more complete tests for it.

 To contribute to Pastry: